 It is also very important to take regular backups of your data to ensure it is safe in the event of a hardware failure or software corruption.
 If you require further information on how to secure your data, then please contact us.

-As a member of the University of Oxford you are entitled to have access to the following software:
+As a member of the University of Oxford you are entitled to the following software:

-If you don’t have any up to date anti-virus software on your computer you can download a free copy of the software from register.it.ox.ac.uk/self/software.
+If you don’t have any up to date anti-virus software on your computer you can download a free copy of Sophos Anti-Virus from register.it.ox.ac.uk/self/software.